sakshij25/Telco-Customer-Churn/README.md

     The data set includes information about:

-       Customers who left within the last month - the column is called Churn Services that each customer has signed up for - phone, multiple lines, internet, online security, online backup, device protection, tech support, and streaming TV and movies
+     1.Customers who left within the last month - the column is called Churn 2.Services that each customer has signed up for - phone, multiple lines, internet, online security, online backup, device protection, tech support, and streaming TV and movies
-       Customer account information - how long they've been a customer, contract, payment method, paperless billing, monthly charges, and total charges
+     3.Customer account information - how long they've been a customer, contract, payment method, paperless billing, monthly charges, and total charges
-       Demographic info about customers - gender, age range, and if they have partners and dependents
+     4.Demographic info about customers - gender, age range, and if they have partners and dependents

 # Inspiration: